smattymatty/mathew-storm-site/blog_content/Digital_Sovereignty/why-i-left-youtube-to-build-northtube.md

 - A place where your content won't fund organizations you oppose

 **NorthTube is not:**

 - A free-speech absolutist platform (we have community guidelines)
 - Trying to replace YouTube (that's not realistic or the goal)
 - Venture-backed or seeking growth at all costs
 - Trying to maximize user engagement through manipulation
 - Perfect (we're figuring this out as we go)
-- Going to run ads for ICE, the military, fossil fuels, or any other organization that profits from harm

 ## The Vision

 What if video hosting worked like this:

 **For viewers:**

 - No ads interrupting content (especially not recruitment ads for organizations causing harm)
 - No algorithm pushing rage-bait
 - No data harvesting your watching habits